dkulyk/pulsestaking/README.md

 #### Staking

 User can enter stakes whenever, but they only count for the next starting staking period.
+When staking, the user has to choose the amount of periods he wants to lock the stake for: the longer he stakes for, the better weight he gets for his stake.

+User always has only (at maximum) one stake which he can increase or decrease.
+The change takes effect only for the next staking period.
+Locked stakes can only be removed once the lock has been lifted.

 TODO: Unstaking: when can user unstake and which assets?

 ### Starting and ending a staking period

 Any user who interacts with the contract will trigger a staking period start and/or end, if such is needed based on the blockchain's timestamp.
+TODO: figure out exactly how this works

 In theory, this means that a staking period may not be explicitly closed at the right time, but it may continue until any user interacts with the contract.
 TODO: figure out if this causes problems somewhere

 ## Calculating rewards

-When user enters a stake, the staking amount is added for the upcoming staking period's total stake amount.
-At the end of the staking period, the user's share of the total stakes is calculated and his share of the staking period reward is calculated.
+When user enters a stake, the staking amount is added to the total staking amount of all of the chosen staking periods.
+When user chooses to withdraw rewards, his rewards are calculated based on all the previous staking periods in which he participated.

 It is possible for users to gain bigger rewards for their stakes if they lock the stake for a longer period.
 In that case the weighted amount is added to the total stakes.
 Locked stakes can only be unstaked after the lock period has ended.